zriyansh/signoz.io/docs/aws-monitoring/ec2-logs.md

 ## Update pipeline configuration

-In the same `config.yaml` file, update the pipeline settings to include the new filelog receiver.
+Receivers must be enabled via pipelines within the service section of the collector config file.
+In the same `config.yaml` file mentioned above, update the pipeline settings to include the new filelog receiver.
 This step is crucial for ensuring that the logs are correctly processed and sent to SigNoz.

 ```yaml {4}
     service: